randheercode/DSA/README.md

 # StayHomeMotivation
-A collection of Algorithm and Problem widely asked in interview for Developer position.
+A compiled collection of Data Structure, Algorithm and Programming Problems.

 ## Algorithm List